European Commission: IRSES FP7.

 February 2014 - May 2017

-Eco-Dry is a 4-year €560,000 IRSES FP7 project that aims to enhance understanding and share knowledge on agroecological strategies to build the resilience of farming systems in dryland and drought situations that includes improved water management in general.
-The project is led by Dr. Julia Wright and brings together partners from the UK Spain, Mexico, South Africa and Jordan.
-The project, launched in December 2013 will enable early stage and experienced researchers from those countries to conduct field studies in partner countries for a month or longer.
+Eco-Dry was a 4-year €560,000 IRSES FP7 project that aimed to enhance understanding and share knowledge on agroecological strategies to build the resilience of farming systems in dryland and drought situations that included improving water management in general.
+The project was led by Dr. Julia Wright and brought together partners from the UK Spain, Mexico, South Africa and Jordan.
+The project, launched in December 2013 enabled early stage and experienced researchers from those countries to conduct field studies in partner countries for a month or longer.

 - To identify and build a body of knowledge on innovative agroecological strategies to mitigate threats of natural and man-made nature for drylands and drought.